 Potassium permanganate is a reactive oxidizer, so sunlight will break it down over time.
 It should be stored in a non-clear, break resistant container that has a good seal

-Potassium permanganate can be used for the treatment of fungal infections like athletes foot.
+Potassium permanganate can be used to alleviate fungal infections like athlete’s foot.

 Take 2 teaspoons of potassium permanganate, dilute them in 1 liter of water and use this solution to clean the infected area.

 You should soak your feet for about 15 minutes twice a day for 2 to 3 weeks to make sure that the fungal infection has been completely taken care of.

 Also, when diluted potassium permanganate will turn the water purple and may stain your feet.

 Another good use is to wash your food, since it effectively kills the bacteria that cause cholera and some parasites, a very handy thing to know once grid goes down.

 In third world countries potassium permanganate is used to help control disease outbreaks.
 A 0.001 percent solution should be used for this purpose, which is 1/3 a teaspoon to 2 liters of water.